AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 <div class="caption mt-2 text-center">
     The low-level policy receives a latent plan, image observations, and proprioceptive inputs, then samples an action from a multimodal Gaussian distribution. <d-cite key="wang2023mimicplaylonghorizonimitationlearning"></d-cite>
 </div>

-# Differences in the original Setup and our Setup

 ## Experiments